kakudela/FCCPhysics/tutorials/ZmumuHbb/README.md

 ## Extract the uncertainty for H → bb̄
 The Higgs boson predominantly decays to a pair of b-quarks, with a branching ratio of approximately 58%.
 One of the key objectives of FCC-ee is to precisely measure the cross section for H → bb̄, which directly relates to the Higgs coupling to b-quarks.

 So far, we have considered all Higgs decay modes (H → bb̄, cc̄, τ⁺τ⁻, WW, ZZ, etc.) as signal.
-To focus specifically on H → bb̄, we must redefine the signal and background processes in the Combine setup:
+To focus and measure specifically on H → bb̄, we must redefine the signal and background processes in the `combine_ZmumuH.py`

     sig_procs = {'sig': ['wzp6_ee_mumuH_Hbb_ecm240']}
     bkg_procs = {